Koromix/rygel/web/koffi.dev/pages/index.md

 * Javascript functions can be used as C callbacks
 * Well-tested code base for popular OS/architecture combinations

-I work on this project on my spare time, if you like this project, consider supporting me:
+If you like this project, consider supporting me:

 <p style="display: flex; gap: 2em; justify-content: center;">
      <a href="https://buymeacoffee.com/koromix" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174" style="border-radius: 12px;"></a>